gouthamsk98/rust-rocket-postgresql-examples/README.md

-# Rocket - CRUD example
+# Rocket - Clean Architecture template

 This app is crud operation with rocket rs with postgress backend